Reading

 Yes.
 He points out the foolishness of the arguments against him.

-But better than that (not all of us are quick on our feet in arguments) Paul is an example to all believers.
+However, while not all of us are quick on our feet in arguments, Paul is an example for all of us believers.

 “But this I confess to you, …”